Fans Want Nina Dobrev To Star In ‘Twilight’ Movie Reboot With Taylor Lautner?

 “I’m not going to tell you on the off chance that I do.
 Oh yeah, there’s an outline.
 There’s several chapters written.
 It was something that I was working on before Breaking Dawn came out.”

 According to a fan website Movie Pilot, fans are so excited about the unannounced movie reboot featuring #JacobandRenesmee that many have even started to work on their own fan-fiction.
-Not only this, many have even created a video showing #Jacob and #Rensemee together, and to spice things up — they have edited footages of Nina Dobrev alongside Taylor.
+Not only this, fans have even created a video showing #Jacob and #Rensemee together, and to spice things up — they have edited in footage of Nina Dobrev alongside Taylor.

-As of this writing, the video, which was uploaded in 2013, has more than 10 million views and it shows how serious the Twilight fan club is for the possibility of a new Twilight film featuring Taylor and Nina.
+As of this writing, the video, which was uploaded in 2013, has more than 10 million views, and it shows how serious the Twilight fans are about the possibility of a new Twilight film featuring Taylor and Nina.

-Apparently, this is not for the first time when fans have shown their desire to see Nina Dobrev in the Twilight universe.
+Apparently, this is not the first time that fans have shown their desire to see Nina Dobrev in the Twilight universe.
 During her earlier interview with MTV, Dobrev talked about her inclination towards Twilight movies and how the vampire-human romantic film has inspired her.

-After her interview went online, many outlets falsely reported that if the studio will make a new Twilight film then they will hire Nina Dobrev to play the lead role.
+After her interview went online, many outlets falsely reported that if the studio decides to make a new Twilight film, they will hire Nina Dobrev to play the lead role.

-At this moment, none of the star’s representatives or the studio has confirmed the possibility of a new Twilight film.
-All the social media hype is created by the movie lovers, who desperately want to see Taylor and Nina sharing screen together as Jacob and Renesmee.
-Fans of the film should understand that all the reports about Nina starring in the new Twilight film are nothing but mere speculations by the movie lovers and a new film based on these characters is not happening, at least not at this moment.
+At this moment, no one has confirmed the possibility of a new Twilight film.
+All the social media hype is created by movie lovers, who desperately want to see Taylor and Nina sharing screen together as Jacob and Renesmee.
+Fans of the film should understand that all the reports about Nina starring in the new Twilight film are nothing but mere speculation by fans of the films, and a new film based on these characters is not happening; at least not at this moment.

 [Featured Image by Pascal Le Segretain/Getty Images and Charley Gallay/Getty Images for Breeders’ Cup]